Sitemap

 • One square yard is equal to 9 square feet. (see diagram)

-• 1 lineal foot is equal to 12 square feet (as most rolls of carpet are made 12' feet wide)
+• 1 lineal foot of carpet is equal to 12 square feet (as most rolls of carpet are made 12' feet wide)

 Square feet is figured by multiplying the room width by the length in decimal form.
 A 10' foot x 10' foot room is equal to 100 square feet.
 (Decimal Equivalents - 3" inches = .25, 6" inches = .50, 9" inches = .75) So a room that measures 10' 3" x 11' 9" would be put into decimal form like this: 10.25 x 11.75, equaling 120.44 square feet.
 To figure the square yardage just divide the square footage by 9.
 (120.44 ÷ 9 = 13.38 square yards.)

 To avoid choosing the wrong grade of carpet, start by taking my free Carpet Foot-Traffic Test.
-It is a simple 6-question test to help you determine your level of foot-traffic and choose the right grade or quality of carpet.
+It's a simple 6-question test to help determine your level of foot-traffic and be able to select the right grade or quality to meet your needs.

 1. What is the level of foot-traffic in your home?
 Low, Medium, Moderate, Heavy?